orchaiTea/not-fancy-e-comm/README.md

 ## Description:

 ShopShere is an e-commerce website that brings you a curated collection of products from various categories.
-This project utilizes the Fakestore API.
+This project uses the Fakestore API.

-## Important Notice

-Under development, as it is not in its final state yet.

 ### Table Of Content